Cochin International Airport: Terminals

 Cochin International Airport has three main terminals: two domestic and one international.
 There is also a cargo terminal.

 Terminal 1 (Domestic)

-Terminal 1 used to be an international terminal until the operations were shifted to the new international Terminal 3.
+Terminal 1 was formerly the international terminal until the operations were shifted to the new international Terminal 3.
 The terminal underwent a massive upgrade and renovation after that, which took its total handling capacity to 4,000 passengers per hour which is 5 times the previous capacity.
 The renovated Terminal 1 was opened to travellers on 12 December 2018.